Home

 Regional and international bodies

 As well as the national bodies listed above, there are also various regional and international alliances on the democratic/left spectrum.
-Although none of these identifies specifically as democratic socialist, several of them include a high proportion of democratic socialist members, most notably:
+None of these identifies specifically as democratic socialist, however several of them include a high proportion of democratic socialist members, most notably:

 Progressive InternationalProgressive International